steven-mi/Recurrent-Models-of-Visual-Attention-TF-2.0/README.md

 - `./` contains jupyter notebooks about how to use the dataloader, how to use the visualization scripts and how to train the model

 ## Results
+- instead of SGD with Momentum and learning rate decay, a ADAM optimizer was used
 | Dataset                            | Model                    | Hyperparameter                        | Epochs | Error |
 |------------------------------------|--------------------------|---------------------------------------|--------|-------|
 | MNIST                              | 1 8x8 Glimpse, 7 steps   | 0.25 STD, 0.001 LR, 1.0 max gradient  | 200    | 1.9%  |